Testimony of the Day

 5. MINERAL ABSORPTION: Healthy bone tissue is naturally high in minerals (calcium, magnesium, phosphorus, potassium) which provide a healthy bone structure, nervous system as well as hormone balance.
 Fish stock will also provide iodine which is essential for a healthy thyroid.
 Broths made from fish bones will also provide iodine.
 The gelatin in broth strengthens digestion which helps you absorb more nutrients.
 Gelatin helps people digest milk and dairy products.

 “Stock contains minerals in a form the body can absorb easily—not just calcium but also magnesium, phosphorus, silicon, sulfur and trace minerals.
 It contains the broken down material from cartilage and tendons–stuff like chondroitin sulfates and glucosamine, now sold as expensive supplements for arthritis and joint pain.”
 Sally Fallon Morell

 6. JOINT HEALTH: Since the gelatin is derived from cartilage a huge benefit of broth is that it provides an awesome source of glucosamine and chondroitin.
 These nutrients are essential for regaining joint health.

 NOTE: When making bone broth using an acid like organic vinegar helps extract more minerals from the bones.
 The extracted minerals then become the alkalinizing agents to neutralize the acidity of the broth.
 I use coconut vinegar.
-Coconut vinegar exceeds all other vinegars in amino acids, vitamins and mineral content.
+Coconut vinegar exceeds all other vinegar in amino acids, vitamins, and mineral content.
 It is also a FOS (prebiotic that promotes digestive health).
 Don’t worry, it doesn’t taste like coconut!
 Click HERE to find.